 5) Use the proper key commands to duplicate or extend your laptop/device to the classroom display(s).

 AirMedia allows you to wirelessly present using your own device or University issued laptop.
 Share your content through the big screen without hooking up any wires.
 AirMedia supports Windows and OS X computers, as well as Apple iOS and Android mobile devices.
-AirMedia allows your students to present or share content from their device as well, making collaboriation and sharing even easier.
-Simply connect via the local Wi-Fi® network and start sharing content from your portable device.
-Simply connect via the local Wi-Fi network and start sharing content from your portable device.
-Simply connect to the projector using the instructions on the screen.
+AirMedia allows your students to present or share content from their device as well, making collaboration and sharing even easier.
+Simply connect via the VUMobile network, open a web browser and type in the Web address at the top of the screen and start sharing content from your portable device.

 Using AirMedia Instructions